English Civil War research resources

 Primary and secondary sources

-A comprehensive reference resource spanning Charles' first parliament of 1625 to the Restoration.
+A comprehensive reference resource spanning Charles I's first parliament of 1625 to the Restoration.
 Excellent soldier/statesmen biographies and campaign maps.

 British History Online